 - No smoking, swearing or disruptive behavior will be tolerated during driver education instruction.

 - Prior to taking the DMV test, students must have completed a 40 hour driving log to record all driving done outside of driver education.
 At least 10 of these hours must be done at night.
 This log may be started when the student becomes 15 1/2.
 We will provide this form on the 1st day of class; this form may also be obtained at any New Hampshire DMV substation.

 - New Hampshire law requires that a student under 18 years old must complete a driver education course consisting of 30 hours of classroom, 10 hours of driving and 6 hours of observation before they can be eligible for a certificate of completion.
 All Classroom ,driving and observation must be completed before 6 months after the last day of class or student must retake course at full cost.

 - Per New Hampshire law, a student is not allowed to miss any driver education class time .
 A signed note from parent is required before the student may return to class.
-Any student 10 minutes late or less must complete an activity relevant to class during their usual break time.
-Any student over 10 minutes late must be considered absent from that class.

 - Any student missing a class due to good cause must contact Jon Benson for the required make-up procedure.
 No more than 4 hours total of class may be missed or student must retake the driver education course.